IaaC/AIA_AI_UBREM/README.md

 <!-- Data-Generation-->
 ## Data-Preparation

 An intensive research process for more than a month to gather energy data about consumption, use, and u-values of buildings in Vienna city to rely on and build a  AI-UBREM dataset to put to test.
-Multiple UN-funded projects and reliable governmental city websites, in addition to the AIT of Vienna city along with published data , reports, and simulation results are utilized to build both BEC and PV potential datasets
+Multiple UN-funded projects and reliable governmental city websites, in addition to the AIT of Vienna city along with published data , reports, and simulation results are utilized to build both BEC and PV potential datasets.

+Open street maps has been utilized to retrieve Vienna buildings data like geometry, building typology, height, level, long and lat and OSMID which builds our main geojson and geo-referenced files.

 ![image](https://user-images.githubusercontent.com/108461498/180660406-dcb0da21-3190-49bb-9c61-49e3fdae42c4.png)

 <!-- Energy-Consumption -->
 ## Energy-Consumption